Aug 09 2005

 Start > Control Panel > System > Device Manager > Disk Drives > Properties > Policies > Enable Disk Caching

-Note that this option was unavailable to me (greyed out), and after some research I realized it was because I had the Intel Application Accelerator installed, which turns OFF write caching and prevents you from enabling it.
+Note that this option was unavailable to me (grayed out), and after some research I realized it was because I had the Intel Application Accelerator installed, which turns OFF write caching and prevents you from enabling it.
 So after a quick uninstall of Intel Application Accelerator and a quick reboot, I was able to enable Write Caching on my hard disks, and now the error is gone and my iPod is updating as expected.

 Nexus Memory Heatspreader Installation